Tanker Truck Accidents in DC

 Frequently Asked Questions About Tanker Truck Accident Claims in Washington, DC

-A. When you are injured in an accident, you must file your claim against the at-fault parties within a specific period of time called the statute of limitations.
-Under DC law and Maryland law, you must file your tanker truck accident claim within three years of the accident.
-In Virginia, you have even less time: two years from the date of the accident to file your truck accident lawsuit.
+When you are injured in an accident, you must file your claim against the at-fault parties within a specific period of time called the statute of limitations.
+Under §12–301 of the DC Code and §5–109 of the Code of Maryland, you must file your tanker truck accident claim within three years of the accident.
+In Virginia, you have even less time: according to §8.01-243 of the Virginia Code, you have two years from the date of the accident to file your truck accident lawsuit.
 If you do not, you will not be able to pursue your claim.

 For those who pursue truck accident cases on behalf of family members who were killed in a tanker truck accident, the case will be a wrongful death lawsuit.